Cover Image for Kostya

 He forms an unlikely bond with Ivan, a broken older prisoner who once betrayed another man to survive.
 Kostya's integrity slowly redeems Ivan, and together they attempt to escape.
 Where other war victims learn to lie, steal, or harden themselves, Kostya clings—almost stubbornly—to moral clarity, even when it costs him safety, love, and freedom.

 The escape twists at a remote farm when Kostya falls in love for the first time.
-He's forced to take drastic action when the MVD officer hunting them attempts to rape the farmer's other.

-A relentless manhunt by the secret police ensues.
+A relentless manhunt by the MVD secret police ensues.
 The fugitives race through Moscow, trains, swamps, bombed-out cities, and checkpoints as the Soviet state closes in.

 KOSTYA is not a war movie about heroics on the battlefield—it is about moral courage under totalitarian pressure.
 It explores how power operates through secrecy, how survival corrodes the soul, and how truth—spoken at the right moment—can still frighten even the most absolute authority.
-Comparable in scope and seriousness to The Pianist and The Fugitive, the film offers
+Comparable in scope and seriousness to The Pianist and The Fugitive, the film offers something rare: a story where integrity itself becomes the weapon that gets a man home.

 Industry Reviews